Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Algebraic and hermitian -theory

-Next we show the homotopy cofiber sequence (\ref{equation:Hopfsequence}) relating algebraic and hermitian $K$-theory via the stable Hopf map, as reviewed in the introduction. \begin{theorem} The stable Hopf map and the forgetful map yield a homotopy cofiber sequence
+Next we show the homotopy cofiber sequence (\ref{equation:Hopfsequence}) relating algebraic and hermitian $K$-theory via the stable Hopf map, as reviewed in the introduction.
+A closely related statement is obtained in \cite[Theorem 6.1]{Schlichting}. \begin{theorem} The stable Hopf map and the forgetful map yield a homotopy cofiber sequence

-The connecting map factors as $\KGL \rTo^{\iso} S^{2,1}\smash\KGL\rTo^{S^{2,1}\smash h} S^{2,1}\smash\KQ$. \end{theorem}
+The connecting map factors as $\KGL \rTo^{\iso} \Sigma^{2,1} \KGL\rTo^{\Sigma^{2,1} h} \Sigma^{2,1} \KQ$. \end{theorem}

 \begin{proof} We show the map $\KQ\rTo\Omega^{1,1} \KQ$ induced by $\eta$ is determined by the canonical maps

 To that end, it suffices to describe the maps